Tambu (music): Deklarashon Introduktorio

 The prequel of a Tambú performance is known as the deklarashon introduktorio.
 This is an announcement of sought, where the pregon (lead singer), declares that a Tambú performance is about to begin and gathers the audience around.
 It is here where the tonal centre of the song is established, and a feeling of the basic melodic and rhythmic elements can be listened to by the audience and the musicians in preparation for the performance.
 The pregon will also announce the title or basic outline of the Tambú performance to the audience.
 Once this concludes, the Tambú performance begins.
 Tambú has maintained the basic binary structure of the performance that follows since its origins and consists of two sections: the habri (“open”) and será (“closed”).

 Habri

 Once the short deklarashon introduktorio concludes, the habri begins.
-The habri, is where the pregon coveys the main message of the performance.
+The habri, is where the pregon conveys the main message of the performance.
 It is a customary rule that the audience and coro, remain silent during the habri.
 No dancing, clapping or other distractions are allowed, and the audience is expected to be paying undivided attention to the pregon.
 The pregon also must adhere to the melodic and rhythmic patterns set in the deklarashon introduktorio.